Resident Research Award

 SVS Foundation is invested in a process that assures diversity, equity and inclusion for our award and scholarship opportunities.
 We encourage enthusiastic, eligible applicants from all aspects of gender, sexual orientation, and ethnicity to apply.

 The following materials must be submitted via the online application submission site.
-The site will open for applications in November of each year.

 - An abstract and a complete manuscript.
 The manuscript title page should indicate which journal the manuscript will be submitted to and the anticipated date of submission.
 The manuscript format must comply with the Instructions for Authors for that journal.
 Please include all appendices/extended online text.